FDA seems poised to approve a new drug for ALS, but does it work?

 The combination is meant to slow down ALS, which gradually destroys cells in the brain and spinal cord that control voluntary muscle movement.

-AMX0035 was developed by Amylix— a company based in Cambridge, Mass. that was founded in 2013 by two graduates of Brown University.
+AMX0035 was developed by Amylyx— a company based in Cambridge, Mass. that was founded in 2013 by two graduates of Brown University.

 But at a public meeting in March, most experts on the FDA's advisory committee said they were unconvinced by the study, called Centaur.